tildeholmqvist/happyroom/README.md

 - Products with a quantity less than 0 are automatically removed from the bag.
 - To update the quantity, users can click the "Update" button.
 - To remove a product, users can use the "Remove" button.
-- Below the product information, users can view the total cost of the bag, delivery cost, and grand total.
+- Below the product information, users can view the total cost of the bag, delivery cost, and total.
 - If there is any remaining spending required for free delivery, that is also provided.
 - The user can then choose to continue shopping or proceed to secure checkout by clicking the respective buttons.